 In view of Princeton’s obligation to promote the free expression of all views, the campus is open to any speaker whom students or members of the faculty have invited and for whom official arrangements to speak have been made with the University.
 The right of free speech in a university also includes the right to acts of peaceful dissent, protests in peaceable assembly, and orderly demonstrations which include picketing and the distribution of leaflets.
 These are permitted on the Princeton campus, subject to approval as to schedule and location, unless, or until, they disrupt regular and essential operations of the University or significantly infringe on the rights of others, particularly the right to listen to a speech or lecture.

 All individuals and groups planning to engage in activities of the sort described in the previous paragraph should seek approval from the Office of the Dean of Undergraduate Students.
 Locations generally approved for these activities include the following:

-- the areas to the west and south of Alexander Hall, and to the east of Alexander Hall, between Stanhope Hall and West College;
+- The areas to the west and south of Alexander Hall, and to the east of Alexander Hall, between Stanhope Hall and Morrison Hall;

 - Scudder Plaza at Robertson Hall;

 - The area adjacent to Shapiro Walk between the Department of Computer Science and Mudd Manuscript Library;

 - The walkway in front of Nassau Hall;

 - The area in the vicinity of the north entrance to Jadwin Gymnasium.

 In asking groups and individuals to seek prior approval for schedule and location, the University’s goal is not to restrict free speech or peaceable assembly.
 Rather, it is to give the University the opportunity to provide space that accommodates the reasonable needs of both the University community and those engaged in acts of speech or protest.
 The University reserves the right to determine the time, place, and manner of all such activities.